 You can have the bokeh effect on your photos by adding them to photo editing software.
 The steps are quite simple and straight forward:

 - Prepare a bokeh photo by shooting towards light sources and make sure that you are using manual focus and deliberately unfocus to obtain blurry spots of light or you may use a photo from the internet.

-- Open both your original portrait photo file and bokeh photo file on your editing software.
+- Open both your original portrait photo file and the bokeh photo file on your editing software.

 - Drag the bokeh photo over the portrait photo as a new layer.

 - Adjust the opacity of the bokeh photo, so you can see the portrait photo below the bokeh.

 - Adjust and erase as necessary to obtain the required bokeh.

 You may check the following posts to explore options for creating a bokeh effect on your photos: